rladies/starter-kit/README.md

   a grant from the R-Consortium.
 We have been sharing accounts so that we can put three meetups on one account for the same price, or rather, someone who is paying $15/mo for a meetup.com account sets up three groups under their account (that’s the limit).
-Ask in the #seed_groups channel on Slack if anybody has any groups left on their account.
+Ask in the #new_chapters channel on Slack if anybody has any groups left on their account.
   We are trying to cluster groups geographically.
 * Form a group on the [meetup.com](meetup.com) site with the name “R-Ladies [your location]”, for example: “R-Ladies San Francisco” or “R-Ladies London”.